francoisgirard51/Libft/README.md

 # Library of C functions
 The aim of this project is to code a library in C language regrouping usual functions used in other projects.
 Here is the list of the full library:

-_<sub>(to note, functions are progressively added in the coming weeks)</sub>_
+>_to note, functions are progressively added in the coming week_

 - ~~atoi~~
 - ~~bzero~~